 - A VR headset, including any other hardware it comes with: some include a "base station" and handheld controllers.

 - Recommended: physical (non-VR) flight controls, like a yoke and/or joystick and rudder pedals.

 VR has become one of the fastest-growing at-home hardware add-ons for flight simulation.
 As technology improves—and prices decrease—the HMD options are increasing from just a few choices to a wide variety of options.
 Searching for "the best VR headsets" will give you a series of gaming and computing websites’ recommendations on options.

 Most desktop simulators are compatible with either Windows Mixed Reality (WMR) as well as other individual headset manufacturers.
 WMR is a Windows-designed "architecture" for VR headsets, something like how they produce Windows that is used by various PC hardware creators.
 Headsets that work in the WMR environment tend to be less expensive because they don’t require a base station (and instead use a built-in camera).
 Options include the HP Reverb, Samsung HMD Odyssey+, and more.

-In 2022, the most popular Virtual Reality headsets in home flight simulation were the HP Reverb G2 (37%), Oculus Quest 2 (25%), and Oculus Rift S (12%).
-Collectively, these three models represented more than 70% of home flight simulation VR devices.
+In 2023, the most popular Virtual Reality headsets in home flight simulation were the HP Reverb G2 (34%), Oculus Quest 2 (24%), Oculus Rift S (7%), and Meta Quest 3 (7%).
+Collectively, these four model represented more than 70% of home flight simulation VR devices.